-Prepping Apples for Pie
+How to Cut Apples for Apple Pie

-Clean and Peel
+Step 1: Clean and Peel Apples

-Remove the Core
+Step 2: Remove the Core

-Slice as Desired
+Step 3: Slice Apples as Desired

 After slicing the apple into quarters and removing the core, slice the apples as desired for your pie.
 You can dice each quarter crosswise for slightly bigger chunks of apple, or you can slice the quarters lengthwise for thin apple slices.
 If you're not quite ready to assemble your pie just yet, freeze the apple slices for later.

 Preparing the apples is just the first step.
 If you don't have a go-to piecrust recipe already, or want some tips on making the perfect piecrust, we've got you covered.
 If you haven't decided on which apple pie recipe to bake yet, give one of our best apple pie and tart recipes a try.
 We have classic apple pie recipes, plus a few new twists.
 Caramel apple pie, anyone?